Daylight Saving Time and how your internal clock reacts

 According to Stuart Fogel, an assistant professor of psychology at the University of Ottawa, where he works in the Sleep Research lab, “…even a small amount of sleep loss can have some severe consequences”.

 While you gain an hour on one end, you lose an hour on the other end.
 The result?
 Our biological clocks are off and everything about us is out of sync.
-Changes in your sleep schedule, even for only an hour, can have an effect on your brain.
-According to Fogel, “That will have an impact on your vigilance, probably your attention, and probably your ability to concentrate, your ability to react to things in your environment.”

 He adds that “There’s some literature showing that there are increases in accidents, workplace, motor-vehicle accidents and the severity of them is greater following the time change.”
-Coincidentally, the Société de l’assurance automobile du Québec (SAAQ) is currently running a campaign about fatigue behind the wheel, warning drivers to be vigilant and rest up, make sure to use their cpaps if they are sufferers of sleep apnea, to keep our roads safe.
+Coincidentally, the Société de l’assurance automobile du Québec (SAAQ) is currently running a campaign about fatigue behind the wheel, warning drivers to be vigilant and rest up, make sure to use their CPAPs if they are sufferers of sleep apnea, to keep our roads safe.

 Sufferers of sleep apnea can totally relate to these side-effects of sleep inconsistencies.
 However, most non-sufferers of sleep apnea have their internal clocks adapt to the new schedule in the same way you might adjust to jet lag.